-One of my favorite stories from our tasting is how George named the wine.
-Because he was an engineer he is very literally and his wines were named after the plot of land where the grapes came from.
+One of my favorite stories from the tasting is how George named the wine.
+Because he was an engineer he is very literally, something I can appreciate, and his wines were named after the plot of land where the grapes came from.
 For example, Block 7 & 24 Zinfandel, and possibly my favorite was his red blend simply named, Red.
-It was one the best stop of the day, and I would have stayed there forever if I could have.
+It was the best stop of the day, and I would have stayed there forever if I could have.

-Knowing we had an appointment at one of the wine meccas, Joseph Phelps, we had to say goodbye to Hendry after our flight tasting and brief time learning about this fantastic winery.
-We purchased a couple of bottles of wine, which they shipped back home for us and headed back to the winding roads.
+Knowing I had an appointment at one Napa’s wine meccas, Joseph Phelps, I had to say goodbye to Hendry after my tasting and brief time learning about this fantastic winery.
+I purchased a couple bottles of wine, which they shipped back home for me and headed back out on the winding road again.

-The vast difference between a family winery and a mecca is known the minute you pull up to the vineyard.
+There is vast difference between a family winery and a mecca.
+It is known the minute you pull up to the vineyard.
 Joseph Phelps was nestled amongst a hillside full of crops with the most extensive set up I've seen.
-There were huge barrels and wine corks as decor adoring both inside and outside.
+There were huge barrels and wine corks adoring both inside and outside.
 The gardens were full of beautiful flowers and buzzing bees.
 There was a bustling storefront and numerous options for tours and tastings.
 Our tasting took place outside overlooking their "bone" vineyard.
 The way the vines were planted, formed the shape of a dog bone when looking at it.
-The wines all had a spice to them, it wasn't the type of wine I like, but the atmosphere and service were top notch.
+They brought out wines at a little quicker of a pace, but even with the pace of pours the atmosphere and service were top notch.

-As the day started to tick down, we knew we didn't have much time before heading to our hotel for the evening, so it was off to have an early dinner and of course a couple of glasses of wine.
-We knew our hotel had a dinner, but with one of us being vegetarian, we wanted to eat somewhere we knew the menu.
-So, we stopped at a farm to table restaurant in St. Helena.
-We ordered a cheese platter, wine and shared a vegetable risotto which was garnished with fresh basil.
+As the day started to tick down, I knew I didn't have much time before heading to my hotel for the evening, so it was off to have an early dinner and of course a couple of glasses of wine.
+I knew my hotel had a dinner, but being vegetarian, I wanted to eat somewhere I knew the menu.
+So, I stopped at a farm to table restaurant in St. Helena.
+I ordered a cheese platter, wine and a vegetable risotto which was garnished with fresh basil.
 It was exquisite.

 Safari West is essentially glamping.
 If you are unaware of glamping, it is a way to enjoy the outdoors with the comforts of being indoors.
 You stay in a large tent with modern amenities like a working toilet and my favorite, heated blankets.
-After we checked into Safari West, we were taken via jeep to our cabin and given a quick verbal tour of the animals they have on the property, when dinner was and what to do in the cabin.
+After I checked into Safari West, I was taken via a jeep to the cabin and given a quick verbal tour of the animals they have on the property, when dinner was and what to do in the cabin.
 Since we had just eaten, we decided to go for a walk around the property to see the animals which included three brand new baby giraffes.
 With most people staying longer than our quick overnighter, they do have options to go on actual safari's to the more significant part of their property to see more animals.
 It was an experience we wouldn't have in everyday life, that is for sure.
 Dinner was family style, outdoor by the fire pits.
-They served a lot of variety including beer and wine for those who wanted it.
 The hot brownie dessert was a crowd pleaser.
-After dinner, we settled in for the night reading the previous notes guests left in the book.
+After dinner, I settled in for the night reading the previous notes guests left in the book.
 Although you could hear the animals while you slept, it was a welcome pace from hearing cars and sirens like back home.

-We woke up to see the sunrise and drink hot chocolate before heading to San Francisco for the rest of our girls trip.
+I woke up to see the sunrise before heading to San Francisco for the rest of my girls trip.
 Napa, I'll be back!